Did you set your yearly Dairy farm goals?

 Look to the Next Generation

 When you’re setting goals, it’s a good idea to think about the future.
-What do you want for your farm in the long-term?
+What do you want for your farm in the long term?
 Take some time to think about the big picture: how can your dairy farm adapt in a changing future?
 Do you want to pass your farm on to your children?
-Work on including the next generation in your farm now, and give them incentives to get involved.
+Work on including the next generation on your farm now, and give them incentives to get involved.

 Follow through with Dairy Training

 In order to accomplish your goals, your entire staff needs to be on board.
 They also need to have developed the necessary skills to move your dairy farm forward.
 This may mean that you need dairy training.
 The Israeli Dairy School offers a wide range of seminars and on-site training to bring your staff up to speed and help your dairy farm to improve.
 Israeli Dairy School Herd Management Summer Seminar is a good opportunity to learn from Israeli Dairy experts experience.